b-dont/btp.dev/content/blogroll.md

 - [RSS Feed](https://www.openculture.com/feed/rss2)

 #### [The Tolkien Society](https://www.tolkiensociety.org/)
 I'm a huge Tolkien nerd and a current member of The Tolkien Society.
-You can subscribe to their RSS feed for free, or become a member and received the Amon Hen newsletter every other month and their annual Mallorn academic publication via email, or in the mailbox.
+You can subscribe to their RSS feed for free, or become a member and received the _Amon Hen_ newsletter every other month and their annual academic publication _Mallorn_ via email, or in the mailbox.
 - [RSS Feed](http://www.tolkiensociety.org/feed/rss/)

 #### [Wyrd Science](https://www.wyrdscience.online/)